fiskl-accounting/help-docs/docs/Tutorials/Invoicing/how-to-customize-language.md

 Fiskl empowers you to create localized `Invoices` and `Quotes`, including emails and customer payment pages, in 56 languages.
 Recognizing that one size doesn't fit all, we've also provided the flexibility to clone and customize languages to suit your specific needs.

-## Quick guide: Clone and customize a language
+## Quick Guide: Clone and Customize a Language

 <details>
 <summary>Watch a quick video tutorial</summary>